About Me

 Project Quartermaster

 ) and Accountant tracking and managing funds and hardware internationally.
-My packaging work is documented here. - Ubuntu: I am a core developer an member of the Ubuntu project.
-For six years, I served on Ubuntu's Community Council governance board and help direct the Ubuntu Foundation.
-I was involved in issues related community, policy and governance and technical issues of internationalization, language support, and non-Latin text rendering and input.
+My packaging work is documented here. - Ubuntu: I am member of the Ubuntu project and was a core developer for the first 15 years of the project's life.
+For six years, I served on Ubuntu's Community Council governance board.
+I was involved in issues related community, policy and governance as well as technical work.
 During the Ubuntu project's first year, I worked for Canonical Ltd. doing Free Software activism and advocacy and helping build user and developer communities around the distribution.

 Please see my Additional Affiliations Page for a list of my old, dormant, minor, and more advisory affiliations.